 In the autumn of 2014, he moved to Ukraine, where he continued his activities, in particular, supporting the Russian anti-war opposition.

 In March 2017, while trying to visit his mother, he was arrested in the Bryansk region and imprisoned in a detention centre on charges of “participation in an extremist society”; he is also threatened with a second charge of acting as a “mercenary”.

 The investigators initially tried to beat a confession out of him.
-He is now placed in a psychiatric hospital for “examination”.
 This will be followed by a trial with a predetermined outcome and long prison sentence, all because Denis could not support his country’s engagement in an unjust war, and could not remain in an “inner emigration”.